cheburashkalev/diplodoc-example/docs/en/nft/create-nft.md

 ### Save this id

-### Now your collection is ready and you can use it to place your nfts
+### Now your Asset is ready and you can use it to publish your nft

 ![alt text](image-10.png)